Quansight/Quansight-website/apps/labs/posts/array-api-aot-jit.md

 <a name="details"></a>

 We consider the [`RBFInterpolator` object](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.RBFInterpolator.html) from `scipy.interpolate`.
-Note that we deliberately benchmark the behavior of a real production object, as (implemented in SciPy version 1.17)[https://github.com/scipy/scipy/blob/v1.17.0/scipy/interpolate/_rbfinterp.py#L62-L540], not a toy example.
+Note that we deliberately benchmark the behavior of a real production object, as [implemented in SciPy version 1.17](https://github.com/scipy/scipy/blob/v1.17.0/scipy/interpolate/_rbfinterp.py#L62-L540), not a toy example.

 In this section, we start with a brief outline of the mathematics that `RBFInterpolator` implements, then discuss the baseline implementation and its Array API compatible